Outdoorosity - Inspiration and Information About the Outdoors

 Read more

 Insects don’t communicate in the way that humans do, but that doesn’t mean that they don’t have their own language.
 As a child, I was obsessed with watching fireflies glow, which made me question the reason they glow.
-I ended up learning that fireflies flash in order to communicate with other fireflies, which made me …
+When I learned that fireflies flash in order to communicate with other fireflies, I began to wonder …

 Read more